elpop/ga_cli/README.md

 ## To-Do

-   - ga_cli to QR for bulk loads on Google Authenticator.
+   - Multi QR image generation on ga_cli_to_qr.pl for bulk loads on Google Authenticator.

 ## Author